JohnAslanyan/project-1-Trivia-Game/README.md

 ## 4. Generating New Questions
 **Problem:** Implementing a function to generate new questions.
 This is essential to keep the content fresh and engaging for repeat users.

+## 5. Sound for wrong answer not working
+**Problem:**Sound Not Playing on Wrong Answers
+I have identified an issue where the sound intended to play when a user selects a wrong answer is not functioning as expected.
+This issue is critical to the user experience, as it provides immediate auditory feedback to the players.

 User Story for Kids' Trivia Game
 Title: Engaging and Educational Trivia Game for Children